opendistro/for-elasticsearch-docs/docs/troubleshoot/openid-connect.md

 # OpenID Connect troubleshooting

-This page includes troubleshooting steps for using OpenID Connect with the Security plugin.
+This page includes troubleshooting steps for using OpenID Connect with the security plugin.

 ---